rxv3774/WebCheckers/docs/DesignDoc.md

 PlayerLobby is responsible for storing all players that have signed in, and in turn is used to check if a player name is valid when a user is attempting to sign in.
 Referring back to the figure below (_Figure 177_), when a user submits a username to sign in with, PostSignInRoute validates that the username is valid and is not already being used.
-If the name passes both of these tests, PostSignInRoute adds the new player to PlayerLobby.
+If the name passes both of these tests, PostSignInRoute adds the new player to PlayerLobby:

 :![Sign In Application Perspective Sequence Diagram](Sign%20In%20from%20Perspective%20of%20Application%20Sequence%20Diagram.png)
 _(Figure 177)_